trysourcetool/sourcetool/README.md

 Yes, Sourcetool is designed with security in mind.
 You deploy and run Sourcetool applications on your own infrastructure, keeping your code and sensitive data within your control.

 ### Is Sourcetool free to use?
-Check out the [Sourcetool website](https://sourcetool-staging.uc.r.appspot.com/) for pricing information.
-The SDK is open source under the Apache 2.0 license.
+Check out the [Sourcetool website](https://trysourcetool.com/) for pricing information.

 ## 📚 Resources